KriSWhitch/odigo-cp/README.md

 # odigo-cp
-Layout for a travel site odigo <br>
+Multi-page website created for a course project <br>
 Want to see how it looks?
 Follow the link: https://kriswhitch.github.io/odigo-cp/